 The Parish Meeting is exempt from a full external Audit.
 However, as a consequence, the Treasurer is required to publish various documents affirming this fact, and these documents must be accessible for a minimum of 30 consecutive working days, although are usually available via the following link for the full year.
 You may view, and download, should you wish, a copy of this exemption certificate by clicking this link: North Aston Parish Meeting, Accounts, Audit, Certificate of Exemption.
 If you require further information, please contact one of the Officers of the Meeting using the links above.
 We regret we cannot, for Data Protection reasons, publish direct contact telephone numbers on this site.

 North Aston Village Fête

 North Aston usually stages an annual Village Fête every July.
-Regrettably, given the situation with regard to Coronavirus, it was decided that the Fête would not take place in 2020 and 2021.
+Regrettably, given the situation with regard to Coronavirus, it was decided that the Fête will not take place in 2020 and 2021.
 It has also been decided that it will not be possible to stage the Fête in 2022 either, but plans are already in hand to revive the fête in 2023.

 As well as bringing the community together, the occasion also raises valuable funds for village projects.
 Any profits generated by the Fête are usually split equally between the parish church of St Mary's, and Village Funds.
 Money raised in this way is used to benefit the community as a whole, although donations to local and national charities are occasionally made, at the discretion of the Parish Meeting.